What Is a Common Law Marriage in Saskatchewan?

 It would seem logical that a couple that never legally married should just be able to separate on their own without any legal processes.
 However, because the couple is considered to be in a spousal relationship under Saskatchewan law, each party has rights and responsibilities that need to be addressed, or there may be legal ramifications later on.

-One consideration is if a common law couple separates but doesn’t put their agreement in writing, and one of the common law spouses may bring a claim for their share of family property at a later date.
+One consideration is if a common law couple separates but doesn’t put their agreement in writing, one of the common law spouses may bring a claim for their share of family property at a later date.
 One spouse might also want to bring a claim but if they haven’t done so within 2 years of separation that claim will expire under the Saskatchewan Family Property Act.

 It is possible to have one spouse move out without a separation agreement, and it may be important to move out for safety reasons if there has been family violence.
 Meeting with a lawyer to discuss the next best steps in your unique situation is critical to understanding the consequences of moving out of the family home and how best to protect your interests.

 Yes.
-The couple can enter into an interspousal contract (also known as a co-habitation agreement) that states the parties don’t want to be considered to be in a common law marriage.
+The couple can enter into an interspousal contract (also known as a co-habitation agreement) that states the parties don’t want to be considered to be in a common law spousal relationship.
 Because the legal ramifications of this are significant (because each side may be giving up rights that they would otherwise have as a common law spouse), it should be done with the assistance of an experienced lawyer.

 Sometimes a third party might need proof of your common law spousal relationship (for example, the Canada Revenue Agency).
 One document that can be used as evidence of a common law relationship is a cohabitation agreement that was written and signed when the couple began living together.
 The common law spousal relationship can also be proven in a number of other ways such as:

-• IDs with addresses: Driver’s licenses or passports showing the address where the couple lived together.
+- IDs with addresses: Driver’s licenses or passports showing the address where the couple lived together.

-• Other documents showing the shared address: These could be bills for shared utility accounts or insurance policies and bills.
+- Other documents showing the shared address: These could be bills for shared utility accounts or insurance policies and bills.

-• Lease or property ownership: Paperwork showing the couple shared a lease for a rental or the house deed or other closing papers for a home.
+- Lease or property ownership: Paperwork showing the couple shared a lease for a rental or the house deed or other closing papers for a home.

 What Should I Do if My Common Law Spouse and I Want to Separate?